Nosaj123/rsvp-wedding/wp-content/plugins/eps-301-redirects/readme.txt

 By default, the 404 error log is limited to the last (chronologically) fifty 404 errors.
 Since the log doesn't use a custom database table for storage but rather an array saved in WP options, 50 is a safe number that ensures the log works on all sites, that it doesn't take up too much space in the database and that it doesn't slow down the site.
 The code imposes no limits on the log size and you can easily overwrite the default limit by using the <i>eps_301_max_404_logs</i> filter or by using the following code snippet to raise the limit to 200:
 `add_filter('eps_301_max_404_logs', function($log_max) { return 200; });`

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/eps-301-redirects)